ucdavisdatalab/workshop_intro_to_sql/README.md

 1. The data is available on [Michele's Workshop Data Box Drive](https://ucdavis.box.com/s/j2paxajpmtsg1ule8zgndy5vckpboex5).

-1. Dismiss the banner that might pop-up at the top of the webpage directing you to log-in (you don't need to log-in or have an account).
+1. Dismiss the banner that might pop-up at the top of the webpage directing you to log-in (you don't need to log-in or have an account to download the data).

-1. Click the *Download* button in the upper right corner to download all the data in one zip.
+1. Click the *Download* button in the upper right corner to download all the data in one zipped file.

 1. Save the data where you can find it easily, then unzip the folder.
-You should have 8 files - 7 .csv files and 1 .txt

 ## Understanding the Data